LambSystems/urbanlens/docs/architecture.md

 The architecture must support these behaviors explicitly:

-### Candidate Proposal

-The system identifies multiple hotspots.

-### Investigation
+### Prompt-Driven Investigation

+The user types a question.
+The agent investigates based on that question, not a fixed pipeline.

+### Visible Chain of Thought

+Every reasoning step and tool call is shown in the UI.
+Judges can watch the agent think.

+### Evidence Gathering
-The system gathers evidence in visible steps.

-It should be clear that some evidence was requested because the agent determined it was necessary.
+The agent gathers evidence in visible steps.
+It should be clear that evidence was requested because the agent determined it was necessary to answer the user's question.

 ### Rejection

-The system discards at least one hotspot.

-The discard reason should come from gathered evidence, not a UI-only label.
+The agent discards at least one hotspot or finding.
+The discard reason should come from gathered evidence and relate to the user's question.

-### Prioritization
+### Actionable Answer

-The system ranks the strongest candidates.
+The agent returns an answer the user can act on — not just data, but a recommendation.

-### Recommendation
+### Follow-Up Questions

-The system outputs what to fix first.
+The user can ask follow-up questions that build on the previous investigation.

 If the architecture makes any of those hard to show, it is too broad for the hackathon.